UPPMAX/UPPMAX-documentation/docs/software/picard.md

     ----------------------------------------------------------------------------
     ```

-Then load your favorite version:
+Then load your favourite version:

 ```bash
 module load picard/3.1.1